-The algorithm is written in Python language which is very popular and free/open source software and remains fast & powerful when used adequately (e.g., with the numpy library).
+The algorithm is written in Python language which is very popular, extremely expressive, free/open source software and remains fast & powerful when used adequately (eg, with the numpy, numba, xarray and other libraries).
+The higher level entry points of the LE processor and written in Linux shell scripting (Bash).